Kanye West Blames ‘KUWTK’ Family For Downfall: Kim Kardashian Divorce Ahead? [Rumor]

 According to Celeb Dirty Laundry, Kanye has been speaking to close friends of his, telling them that he can no longer cope with all the drama that surrounds the family, which has evidently started to affect his own reputation and his music career.

-West has reportedly been feeling unattached to the family for months, and after Kim’s Paris ordeal, Kanye allegedly found it hard to sympathize with his wife for the simple fact that he no longer shared the same kind of deep connection he had with her when they first started seeing one another.
+West has reportedly been feeling unattached to the family for months, and after Kim’s Paris ordeal, the Kanye allegedly found it hard to sympathize with his wife for the simple fact that he no longer shared the same kind of deep connection he had with her when they first started seeing one another.

 CDL strongly insinuates that Kanye West’s marriage to Kim has already hit rock bottom, and now that the “Waves” rapper is being more open about the struggles he faces just by being around the Kardashians, it’s becoming evidently clear that a split is bound to follow, a source claims.